saucelabs/elemental-next/frontend/docs/updated-tips/1-how-to-upload-a-file/readme.md

 __NOTE: We are using [a file upload example](http://the-internet.herokuapp.com/upload) found on [the-internet](https://github.com/tourdedave/the-internet).__

-First let's pull in our requisite libraries for asertions, constructing a path to a file, and driving the browser with Selenium.
+First let's pull in our requisite libraries for assertions, constructing a path to a file, and driving the browser with Selenium.

 ```javascript
 // filename: test/upload.spec.js